Introduction

 Desk Lamp:

-Add a desk map for nice ambient lighting, and especially if you write or draw to light up your workspace directly.
+Add a desk lamp for nice ambient lighting, and especially if you write or draw to light up your workspace directly.

 Integrated Lighting: